Public Protection - Compliance and Enforcement Policy

 5.4 We are committed in all aspects of its work to promote equality in accordance with Equality statements and policies of our Council.
 The Service will seek to adopt best practice in pursuit of that commitment, including in relation to the provision of assistance, information, and advice.
 During the monitoring and review of our practices under this policy we will make sure that our enforcement activity reflects this commitment.
 All processing of personal data in the delivery of the services and this policy will be undertaken in compliance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

-5.5 In some areas of our work, we have a shared enforcement role with other agencies, some examples being the Health and Safety Executive, National Resources Wales, Her Majesty's Revenue and Customs and the Police.
-Sometimes it will be more appropriate for other enforcement agencies or other local authorities to deal with particular breaches.
+5.5 In some areas of our work, we have a shared enforcement role with other agencies, some examples being the Health and Safety Executive, National Resources Wales, HMRC and the Police.
+Sometimes it will be more appropriate for other enforcement agencies or other local authorities to deal with particular breaches of legislation.
 In these circumstances the service may pass details of offences to such agencies.
 In circumstances where a shared or complementary role exists, we will still adhere to this Compliance and Enforcement Policy, but the other agencies will retain the right to take whatever action they consider is necessary.